Academy

 Photography Mode

-Once you have adjusted these two settings, tap the Auto Trace Button (2) and wait a few seconds.
+These settings work together with our advanced algorithm for more realistic and precise results.
+Once you have adjusted these settings, click the Auto Trace Button and wait a few seconds for the process to finish.

 Auto trace photography mode